wevandrunen/wevandrunen.github.io/_pages/research.md

   overlay_image: /assets/images/Mim greenhouse.jpg
 ---

+My research explores the evolution and ecology of polyploid plants in both natural populations and urban ecosystems, with an emphasis on interactions between whole-genome duplication (WGD), polyploidy, and reproductive strategies.
+I use a variety of quantitative approaches; combining field work, experiments, phylogenetic analysis, computational methods, and theoretical models.

 ![image-right](../assets/images/colchicinepic.jpg){: .align-right} My research is motivated by two broad questions:
 1. What are the eco-evolutionary causes and consequences of polyploidy?
 2. How do sexual and asexual reproduction via clonal growth interact, and how does investment in clonal reproduction affect fitness?